oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

 <!-- Updated July 30, 2025 by Madhusudhan Rao -->
 <!-- Updated April 12, 2021 -->
 <!-- Updated May 21, 2024 by Madhusudhan Rao -->
-# Provision Autonomous Database and Connect Using SQL Worksheet
+# Provision Autonomous AI Database and Connect Using SQL Worksheet

 ## Introduction

-This lab walks you through the steps to quickly provision an Oracle Autonomous Database on Oracle Cloud.
+This lab walks you through the steps to quickly provision an Oracle Autonomous AI Database on Oracle Cloud.
 You will use this database in subsequent labs of this workshop.
 In this lab, you will then connect to the database using SQL Worksheet, a browser-based tool that is easily accessible from the Autonomous Data Warehouse.

 <!-- [](youtube:a6Jm7lYaCWI) -->